 Next door is the Old General Post Office, another Hubback creation, dating from 1896 and built in similar style to the Sultan Abdul Samad building.
 The post office was relocated to a modern building in 1984.

 Completing this row of colonial relics is the National Textile Museum housed in an elegant and historic Mogul style building.
 Originally built in 1896 (architect A.B.
 Hubback) to house the headquarters of the Federated Malay States Railways it was later used by various government departments before being refurbished as a museum in 2007.
 Now I have to confess that a textile museum did not sound that exciting to me but I gave it a try and it was quite interesting to see how batik is made, to learn about woodblock printing techniques and to see samples of fabric made from pineapple fibre.
 It was also an opportunity to cool off in the air-conditioned galleries and to use the toilet.
 Admission is free.
 Open daily from 9am to 6pm.

 Across the street is the old Chartered Bank building, built in 1919.
-In recent years the building has served as a National History Museum, then a restaurant and is currently (March 2014) being refurbished as a Music Museum.
+In recent years the building has served as a National History Museum, then a restaurant and is now the Music Museum.
 The most famous story about this bank concerns the floods of 1926 during which the basement of the building was submerged.
 When the floods subsided the bank had to dry out their vault contents and millions of dollars worth of banknotes were spread out on the cricket pitch in front of the bank to dry in the sun.

 Nearby is the Cathedral of Saint Mary The Virgin, built in 1894 in English Gothic style.